 The company estimates the fair value of restricted share grants and stock options at the time of grant and recognizes compensation costs over the vesting period of the awards and options.
-Non-cash share-based compensation expense of \$15.9 million, \$16.7 million and \$11.9 million was recognized for fiscal 2015, 2014 and 2013, respectively, associated with restricted share grants.
-The company recorded a related tax benefit of \$6.0 million, \$4.6 million and \$4.4 million in fiscal 2015, 2014 and 2013, respectively.
+Non-cash share-based compensation expense of \$27.9 million, \$15.9 million and \$16.7 million was recognized for fiscal 2016, 2015 and 2014, respectively, associated with restricted share grants.
+The company recorded a related tax benefit of \$10.5 million, \$6.0 million and \$4.6 million in fiscal 2016, 2015 and 2014, respectively.

-As of January 2, 2016, there was \$9.3 million of total unrecognized compensation cost related to nonvested restricted share grant compensation arrangements, which will be recognized over a weighted average life of 0.8 years.
+As of December 31, 2016, there was \$16.7 million of total unrecognized compensation cost related to nonvested restricted share grant compensation arrangements, which will be recognized over a weighted average life of 2.1 years.

 Share grant awards not subject to market conditions for vesting are valued at the closing share price of the company's stock as of the date of the grant.
-There were no restricted share grant awards in 2013 or 2012.
-The company issued 100,704 and 369,807 restricted share grant awards in 2015 and 2014, respectively with a fair value of \$10.9 million and 32.5 million, respectively.
-Share grant awards issued in 2015 and 2014 are performance based and were not subject to market conditions.
-The fair value of \$107.81 and \$87.80 per share for the awards for 2015 and 2014, respectively, represent the closing share price of the company's stock as of the date of grant.
+The company issued 382,125 and 100,704 restricted share grant awards in 2016 and 2015, respectively with a fair value of \$36.0 million and \$10.9 million, respectively.
+Share grant awards issued in 2016 and 2015 are performance based and were not subject to market conditions.
+The fair value of \$94.19 and \$107.81 per share for the awards for 2016 and 2015, respectively, represent the closing share price of the company's stock as of the date of grant.